saltgen/LinuxServerConfig/README.md

 #  Project: Linux Server Configuration

-This page explains how to secure and set up a Linux distribution on a virtual machine, install and configure a web and database server to host a web application.
+This page explains how to set up and secure a Linux distribution/OS on a virtual machine, install and configure a web and database server to host a web application.

 - The Linux distribution is [Ubuntu](https://www.ubuntu.com/download/server) 16.04 LTS.
 - The virtual private server is [Digital Ocean](https://digitalocean.com).